NVIDIA/cuDecomp/benchmark/README.md

 The subplot on the right (in purple) records the average transpose trial time, in milliseconds, measured by the autotuner during a full autotuning run (i.e. process grid and transpose backend autotuning).
 In this subplot, lower is better.
 The right-arrow symbols mark the minimum value within rows, indicating the process grid achieving minimum transpose time for a given communication backend.
 The down-arrow symbols mark the minimum value within columns, indicating the communication backend achieving minimum transpose time for a given process grid.
 The star symbol marks the minimum value across the rows and columns, indicating the process grid and communication backend pair the autotuner would select that minimized transpose time.

-The results in this plot indicate an important consideration when using cuDecomp autotuning.
+The results in this plot indicate an important consideration when using hipDecomp autotuning.
 The autotuner seeks to minimize communication time, which is a good proxy for end-to-end performance in many codes, but not always.
 In this FFT benchmark code, some optimizations are made based on the process grid dimensions, meaning some decompositions might have more efficient compute than others.
 Additionally, some grid configurations might yield better memory layouts for the FFTs than others, introducing more variation in compute efficiency across process grid